-(For more essays scroll down on front page and select blog post)
+(For more essays scroll down on to the left and select blog post)

 Mar.
 2017.
 Chika Ezeanya.
 Balancing the Scales.
 ChinAfrica Magazine https://www.pressreader.com/china/chinafrica/20170301/281745564210693

 Feb.
 2017.
 Chika Ezeanya.
 ‘Recognizing Africa.’
 ChinAfrica Magazine http://www.chinafrica.cn/Africa/201702/t20170220_800087752.html

 Nov.
 2016.
 Chika Ezeanya.
 ‘Ade Olufeko and the Resurrection of Cheikh Anta Diop.’
 Pan African Voices for Freedom and Justice – Pambazuka News 800 (5) 6. https://www.pambazuka.org/arts/ad%C3%A9-olufeko-and-resurrection-cheik-anta-diop

 Nov.
 2015.
 Chika Ezeanya.
 ‘Rwanda and Women Economic Empowerment : Lessons for Africa.’
 Published in German by Inkota Netzwerk.
 Sie sind hier: Material >Südlink (INKOTABrief) >174 – http://www.inkota.de/material/suedlink-inkota-brief/174-lgbtiq/

 Aug.
 2015 Chika Ezeanya ‘Redefining the ‘Sustainability’ in the SDGs towards Sub-Saharan Africa’s Advancement.’
 Published in Germany by Inkota Netzwerk.http://www.inkota.de/material/suedlink-inkota-brief/173-ressourcengerechtigkeit/